Sija/retriable.cr/README.md

 ## Usage

-Code in a `Retriable.retry` block will be retried if an exception is raised.
+Code in a `Retriable.retry` block will be retried if either an exception is raised or `next retry` is called.

 ```crystal
 require "retriable"